vimalnathnambiar/pwizConvert/README.md

 ### JavaScript

-- An error will interrupt the ProteoWizard conversion process.
+- An error will interrupt the ProteoWizard msConvert file conversion process.

 ## License